activefrequency/pyavatax/docs/basics.rst

     address = pyavatax.Address(**kwargs)
     line_item = pyavatax.Line(**kwargs)

 Use the ``kwargs`` parameter to send all the relevant AvaTax fields into the document.
-Any keys that are not AvaTax fields will be silently ignored.
+Any keys that are not AvaTax fields will throw an ``AvalaraException``.
 All the keys **do use AvaTax's camel-case notation**.
 ::
     doc.add_to_address(address)
     doc.add_from_address(another_address)
     doc.add_line(line_item)

 For simple shipping cases you can use the helper functions ``add_to_address`` and ``add_from_address``.
 These will manually add the AvaTax ``OriginCode`` and ``DestinationCode`` to the corresponding ``AddressCode``.
-If your shipping scenario isn't simple, we cannot assume what you're doing - so you will have to input that data onto the objects yourself, like so
+If your shipping scenario isn't simple, we cannot assume what you're doing - so you will have to input that data onto the objects yourself.
+Here is an exagerrated example to make the point as clear as possible
 ::
     address.update(AddressCode=3)
     another_address.update(AddressCode=2)